Americastestkitchen/Americastestkitchen.github.io/_posts/2015-05-12-the-value-of-postmortems.markdown

 ## Tools We Use
 We really enjoy using [discourse](https://github.com/discourse/discourse) for documenting everything that relates to our development processes, including our postmortems.
-It is honestly the perfect forum to allow for a team of developers to document all the things using the tools we know and love (i.e. Markdown).
+Not only does it enable a team of developers to document all the things using the tools we know and love (i.e. Markdown), but the threaded forum format _encourages continued discussion_ of the issues involved.
+The search quality is pretty good, too.

 ## Overcoming Hurdles
+4am isn't the easiest time to write eloquent prose.
+As engineers, we need to be in the habit of taking notes and snapshots as we go (repeatable trace of commands, analysis of logs, etc), being mindful of the need to compile a postmortem afterwards.
-There is a lot of overhead in writing postmortems, especially at 4am.
-An engineer has to be very mindful that they will be writing a postmortem after the downtime that includes a repeatable trace of commands, analysis of logs, etc. Writing a postmortem well after the events have transpired with little documentation can lead to incorrect diagnosis and misremembering the various analyses performed to determine the root cause of the issue.
+Writing a postmortem well after the events have transpired with little documentation can lead to incorrect diagnosis and misremembering the various analyses performed to determine the root cause of the issue.
 It's paramount that the postmortem be written no later than 48 hours after the downtime.
 Analysis and command history get lost quickly, especially in the heat of the moment.

-## Conclusion
 Any organization that is technical in nature should implement some form of documentation about downtime and critical issues.
 The thoughtful curation and creation of these long lived documents will help any organization in the long